DreAtLuminix/DreAtLuminix/README.md

 - 👋 Hi, I’m @DreAtLuminix
-- 👀 I’m interested in Xamarin, Angular, React, iOS/Droid/UWP
+- 👀 I’m interested in C++, Xamarin, Angular, React, iOS/Droid/UWP
-- 🌱 I’m currently learning ^^^
+- 🌱 I’m currently working on and improving in ^^^
 - 💞️ I’m looking to collaborate on ^^^